 - the existence of a doctor-patient relationship

 - doctor negligence at some point during the surgical procedure (or immediately pre- or post-op), and

 - harm to the patient caused by the negligence.

 In a surgical malpractice case, the doctor-patient relationship clearly exists, and is almost never at issue in the case.
 It's evident from the existence of an extensive file of medical records, for one thing.

 A surgeon acts negligently by failing to provide the quality of care that other reasonably competent surgeons would have provided under similar circumstances.
 In a surgical malpractice lawsuit, a patient must establish two things to demonstrate negligence:

-- the proper standard of care, and
+- the proper medical standard of care under the treatment scenario, and

 Breach of the Standard of Care.
 The next step is to prove that the defendant surgeon breached the standard of care.
 For example, if the standard of care required an anesthesiologist to administer a regional anesthetic without piercing a nerve, but the anesthesiologist pierced a nerve, the anesthesiologist breached the standard of care.